Defining the 'style' in Lifestyle for MS

 Lifestyle Changes to Heal MS

-In “The Joy of Not Working” the author explains this misconception in our society.
+As a side note, in “The Joy of Not Working,” the author explains the misconception in our society regarding work hard to retire well.
 We think we are supposed to work, work, work, work, work, work.
 Trying to get as much money as possible during our working years until we’re 65.
 And then we’re supposed to retire and enjoy ourselves.
-But the problem is when we get there, we don’t know how!
+But the problem is when we get there, we don’t know how to relax nor how to enjoy ourselves!
 We get restless, and bored, and uncomfortable with leisure.
 So, we start taking volunteer work, and we start making ourselves as busy as we can because that’s all we know how to do.
-And so in ‘The Joy of Not Working”, talks about learning how to enjoy the time that you are not working.
-To actually train ourselves to enjoy life.
-The book invites the reader to take mini-retirements throughout their careers to really understand what it’s like to not work.
-It doesn’t invite you to quit your job.
-But it does help you transform your mindset and invites you to learn to enjoy leisure time and to find hobbies and discover things that you love outside of your work.
+And so ‘The Joy of Not Working”, talks about learning how to enjoy time not working.
+It’s an invitation to take the time to learn to enjoy life.

-In “The Artist’s Way”, Julia Cameron gives us the steps to awaken our inner muse and learn to do things simply for the delight they bring.
+In the second book the muse loves is, “The Artist’s Way.”
+In it, Julia Cameron gives us the steps to awaken our inner muse and learn to do things simply for the delight they bring.

 Multiple Sclerosis is Your Inner Muse

-I don’t know if you have figured this out already, but, your MS with all those body symptoms that are keeping you from doing 110% at work, is actually your muse.
-And when you awakened and listen to your muse; when you actually stop struggling with what the body is trying to tell you, that’s when you begin to heal.
+I don’t know if you have figured this out already, but, your MS is your muse.
+And when you awakened and listen to your muse; when you actually stop struggling to keep doing what you were doing; and start doing what your body is moving you towards; that’s when you begin to heal.